6 DAYS FROM $799

 Tour Warsaw’s Old Town and visit the Warsaw Ghetto

 On this morning’s included tour, you’ll delve into Warsaw's Old Town, the historic heart of the Polish capital and a UNESCO World Heritage Site.
 The UNESCO designation recognizes the painstaking rebuilding of this district following deliberate destruction by retreating German troops.
 We’ll also visit the remnants of the Warsaw Ghetto, where some 400,000 Jewish citizens were imprisoned after the Nazi conquest of Poland in World War II, and three quarters of whom died in concentration camps.
 Your afternoon and evening are at leisure to explore more of Warsaw on your own.
+Tonight, regroup for a Farewell Drink and Dinner in the hotel.

 After breakfast in the hotel this morning, transfer to the airport for your flight back to the U.S.